-Identity theft can happen to anyone and is quickly becoming a major problem in our nation.
-Being a victim could cost you substantial time, money, and resources to clear your name.
-There are various ways fraudsters steal identities: steal your mail with personal information on it, call you pretending to be from your financial institution, or falsifying change of address documents.
+Identity theft can happen to anyone.
+Certainly, being a victim could cost you substantial time, money, and resources to clear your name.
+There are various ways fraudsters steal identities.
+For example, they can steal your mail, call you pretending to be from your financial institution, or falsify change of address documents.

 - Unless you initiate the call, you should never provide account or personal information to someone claiming to be an employee of Pearl Hawaii Federal Credit Union or any other financial institution.

 - Use different passwords for online banking, e-mail, PIN numbers, and other online accounts.

 - Do not use easily guessed passwords.
 For example, do not use your name, your pet’s name, or your spouse’s birthday.

 - Regularly update antivirus software and operating system updates to reduce computer threats.

 - Drop mail off at the U.S. Postal Service rather than leaving your mail in your mailbox overnight or over the weekend.